Merchant Account Solutions Review

 Then there’s the “$500 Challenge,” where the company promises to pay you $500 if you can find a competing provider that offers lower rates they can’t match.
 Naturally, the full terms and conditions of this offer are not disclosed.
-You can rest assured, however, that those terms are carefully designed to ensure that MAS never has to pay out $500 to anyone.
-We have yet to see a single claim by a merchant of actually receiving a payout on one of these offers, from MAS or anyone else.
+However, you can rest assured that those terms are carefully designed to ensure that MAS never has to pay out $500 to anyone.
+We have yet to see a single claim by a merchant of actually receiving a payout on one of these offers from MAS or anyone else.

-There’s also a very misleading (and confusing) “no contracts” claim on the MAS website.
-You can rest assured that your merchant account is always going to be covered by a contract, regardless of the actual terms.
-This claim makes no sense considering that the company provides a copy of your 64-page contract right on their website.
-What they’re probably referring to here is that you won’t have a long-term contract with an early termination fee.
-In other words, they’ll waive the ETF, allowing you to close your account at any time without penalty.
-However, this offer will only apply if you don’t take advantage of their “free” terminal offer.
+There’s also a deceptive “no contracts” claim on the MAS website.
+Beyond the fact that your merchant account will always be covered by a contract of some sort, this claim makes no sense considering that the company provides a copy of your 64-page contract right on its website.
+What MAS is probably referring to here is that you won’t have a long-term contract with an early termination fee.
+In other words, the company will waive the ETF, allowing you to close your account at any time without penalty.
+However, this offer will only apply if you don’t take advantage of the “free” equipment offer.
 You can have a “free” terminal (actually a loaner) or a month-to-month contract, but not both.

 Customer Service & Technical Support

-Unfortunately, the overall quality of customer support at Merchant Account Solutions is only fair at best, with many complaints from merchants alleging unhelpful and occasionally rude treatment from support representatives.
-There are also many complaints about having to wait on hold for extended periods of time before being able to reach a representative at the company.
+Unfortunately, there are many complaints from merchants alleging unhelpful and occasionally rude treatment from the company’s support representatives.
+There are also many complaints about waiting on hold for extended periods before reaching a representative at the company.

-We’d also note that the Merchant Account Solutions website lacks any kind of knowledgebase that might allow customers to solve common technical problems on their own.
-While we understand that the company offers a wide variety of equipment and software, and that assembling a complete knowledgebase would be an enormous undertaking, we’d still like to see this feature added sometime in the future.
+Like many resellers, the Merchant Account Solutions website lacks any kind of knowledgebase that might allow customers to solve common technical problems on their own.
+While we understand that the company offers a wide variety of equipment and software and that assembling a complete knowledgebase would be a challenging undertaking, we’d still like to see this feature added.
 Online knowledgebases are rapidly becoming an industry standard, and MAS falls short of its competitors by not including this feature.

 Negative Reviews & Complaints

 In examining the details of individual complaints, we also found numerous attempts by MAS to claim that a complaint had been resolved “outside of the BBB” when, in fact, it had not.
 Merchants almost always rejected this response and continued to press their claim.
-We’re not sure what the company hoped to accomplish by this clumsy ploy, but it wasn’t effective and only further served to undermine their already-shaky reputation.
+We’re not sure what the company hoped to accomplish by this clumsy ploy, but it wasn’t effective and only further served to undermine its already shaky reputation.

-There are an additional 14 complaints against the company on Ripoff Report.
-Common issues found within all of these complaints included the following:
+There are an additional 15 complaints against the company on Ripoff Report.
+Common issues found within Merchant Account Solutions reviews included the following:

 - Nondisclosure Of Fees: Many merchants complain about “hidden” fees that weren’t disclosed by their sales agents when setting up their accounts.
-This is a very common problem that frequently occurs when a company relies on independent sales agents the way that MAS does.
-At the same time, we’d also point out that as a merchant, it’s your responsibility to read your contract before signing up thoroughly.
+This is a very common problem that frequently occurs when a company relies on independent sales agents the way MAS does.
+At the same time, we’d also point out that, as a merchant, it’s your responsibility to read your contract thoroughly before signing up.
 Those “hidden” fees are almost always listed on your Merchant Application.